probcomp/Venturecxx/doc/v1/architecture.md

   - Even within a style, there seem to be local tradeoffs, choices, and variants, such that it is not clear which to choose.

+Q: What's with the metadata facility?

+A: Different inference techniques may want to know all sorts of interesting information about a stochastic process.
+For example, M-H-based inference techniques tend to be interested in assessing the probability (density) of a given output for given inputs; rejection sampling additionally needs an upper bound on that density; gradient methods want derivatives (of simulators and assessors); enumeration or quadrature methods want to be able to systematically traverse the output space of a procedure; and given how long this list already is, it's almost certainly actually an open set.
+So a generic metadata facility seems to be the only way to permit the system to implement various inference algorithms, without precommitting to a particular list of metadata (and contracts for it).

+We had considered declaring assessors special and baking support for them into the system, but that turned out not to be necessary.

 Q: From the perspective of a trace (author), what is the interpreter actually good for?
 After all, since a trace gets the full context, it can easily reimplement the whole thing, adjusting it as desired for it